alexandraguillen12/Dorm-Review-App/intellij/doc/use-cases/Searching-for-room.md

 For example, for _Students search for a room_:

 * Room is available.
-* Saved the favourite rooms.
+* Able to see all rooms.
 * Show the recent reviewed rooms.
 * show the most high viewed rooms.